prachisharma21/DFT_doping_effects_in_PdCoO2_project/README.md

-DFT analysis of doping effect at Pd and Co site in PdCoO2 delafossite.
+## DFT analysis of substitutional doping effect at Pd and Co sites in PdCoO2 delafossite.

 In this project, we simulated the doping by making $3\times3\times3$ supercells containing a single impurity atom, i.e., 3.7% impurity concentration.
 The concentration is estimated considering the computational expense of building larger supercells.
 Bandstructure and DOS calculations are performed using  the Quantum ESPRESSO package.
 The obtained supercell bands are unfolded to determine the effect of these impurities on the band structure and DOS within the PdCoO2 primitive cell.
 The unfolding process is done using the [BandUPPY code](https://github.com/band-unfolding/banduppy).